libapps/libapps-mirror/nassh/docs/FAQ.md

 ### How do I change the default font size?

-  You should manage your preferences under the Secure Shell Options page.
+  Manage your preferences under the [Secure Shell Options page](#options-page).
-  Just right click the app in Chrome, select Options, and see the Appearance section.
-The documentation below is meant for people hacking on the source directly.

-  Open the JavaScript console and type...

-     term_.prefs_.set('font-size', 15)

-  Replace 15 with your desired font size in pixels.
-15 is the default, so you'll have to pick a different number to have any effect at all.
+  It's under Terminal Settings -> Appearance.

 ### How do I use web fonts?

+  Manage your preferences under the [Secure Shell Options page](#options-page).
+  It's under Terminal Settings -> Appearance.

-  You can define it in the CSS file loaded via the 'user-css' field, or you can inline the content in 'user-css-text'.
+  You can define it in the CSS file loaded via the Custom CSS settings -- either 'user-css' field (URI) or inline the content in 'user-css-text'.

   Here is an example using [Google Web Fonts](https://fonts.google.com/).
 Add this line to your custom CSS, and add `"Roboto Mono"` to your 'font-family'